Mominul-Hussain/Ask-Momi/README.md

 # AskMomi CLI Tool

 ## Overview
 Momi is a command-line interface (CLI) tool that utilizes the Google Gemini API to answer questions and analyze local files.
-It is designed to work from any directory on Windows 10 and follows security best practices.
+It is designed to work from any directory.

 ## Features
 - Interacts with the Google Gemini API to provide answers to user queries.